| java.lang.Object | ||

 tables, selective chroma enhancement, or other non-linear color

-transforms will be disabled when android.tonemap.mode
+transforms will be disabled when android.tonemap.mode is

 CONTRAST_CURVE.